Iskrova/TelerikAlumnusDeCreatoresNovusOrdoJavaum/README.md

     different categories, which need different skill levels to be completed.
 If **Coki** manages to complete the task within the given time limit, he gains experience, so that he can rank his level up.
 If he fails he might lose experience too.

-    Once he has gained some experience he has the chance to meet the one and only **Joro the Rabbit**, who makes **Coki** choose whether he would rank up or .. well, something else, but let's not spoil the surprise :>
+    Once he has enough experience he has the chance to meet **Joro the Rabbit** himself, who makes **Coki** choose whether he would rank up or .. well, something else, but let's not spoil the surprise :)

     Sounds fun, yeah?
 Well, let's play!